Toluwalemi/hugo-blog-website/content/reading.md

 two books a month.

 # Currently Reading
-The Secret Lives of Baba Segi's Wives *by Lola Shoneyin*
+- Born a Crime: Stories from a South African Childhood *by Trevor Noah*
+- Anatomy of female power: A masculinist dissection of matriarchy *by Chinweizu*

+# 2021
+- **January** - THE SECRET LIVES OF BABA SEGI'S WIVES *by Lola Shoneyin*

 # 2020
 - **November** - ZIKORA: A SHORT STORY *by Chimamanda Ngozi Adichie*